SEARCH My Blog (Opens in new tab)

 Some sources of dietary protein include:

 A large egg, for example, contains 7g of protein.
 I have two large eggs daily.
-I also consume a protein shake daily containing 26g of protein.
+I also consume a protein shake daily containing 26g of protein as I use high-protein yoghurt in it.
 I would often eat 200g of chicken ~ 54g of protein, and an oily fish such as salmon which also has healthy fats (200g) ~ 40g of protein.

-Plus I eat plenty of nuts, mainly hazelnuts and walnuts, every day which adds up to 4 or 5g of protein, and a bunch of healthy fats.
+Plus I eat plenty of nuts, mainly hazelnuts, almonds, pistachios and walnuts, every day which adds up to 4 or 5g of protein, and a bunch of healthy fats.
+However I do admit that unless you pay attention to this on a daily basis your protein intake can easily slip away.
+This attention is the price you pay to power your body for your exercise regime.

 Review your daily intake of protein, and use Google to do a rough calculation of how much protein you are eating.
 If you are way under the 1.2g per kg of body weight, then think seriously about boosting your intake.